I’m late. I should have started last month. But my friend who shared her recipe with me assures me some folks make it even 10 days before Christmas.

 Soak these in the Everclear from now until around Christmas.

-Remove peels.
+When you’re satisfied that the brew is yellow enough and ready after months of soaking, remove peels by straining.
 Boil 5 cups of water and around 3 cups of sugar.
-Mix with the Everclear and freeze.
+Mix with the Everclear and place in the freezer.
+(It won’t freeze.)
 You may taste it for strength and sweetness.
-Add water to make it weaker; sugar to make it sweeter. : ) Use a “spirits hydrometer” to measure the strength.
+Add water to make it weaker; sugar to make it sweeter. : ) You can use a “spirits hydrometer” to measure the strength, however that’s not necessary.

 - Case Study | Presto Chango, Limoncello! (tmagazine.blogs.nytimes.com)